Can Babies Have Nightmares

 The Conclusion of Can Babies Have Nightmares?

-Youthful infants, under the ages of year and a half can’t have bad dreams.
+Youthful infants, under the age of a year and a half, can’t have bad dreams.
 They might encounter night fear, however this is typically nothing to stress over.

 Remember that most toddlers have occasional nightmares that don’t always have a reason when they reach the age of two.
 However, if your child experiences frequent or severe nightmares, it may be worthwhile to investigate the cause.

-Youthful children, under the ages of year and a half can’t have bad dreams.
+Youthful children, under the age of a year and a half, can’t have bad dreams.
 They might encounter night dread, however this is normally nothing to stress over.

 Similar Posts